lucabecci/BooksApp-typeORM-react/README.md

 # BOOK-APP TYPEORM-REACT

 #### This is simple app where you can save your books and eliminated.
-This app was created with typescript, react, node, typeORM, express and postgreSQL(i was used ElepanthSQL for the host of my postgreSQL databse in the cloud).
+This app was created with typescript, react, node, typeORM, express and postgreSQL(i was used ElepanthSQL for the host of my postgreSQL database in the cloud).

 I used React/Javascript for the front-end and Node/Typescript for the back-end.